News< back to all news

 Paws for Hope Animal Foundation has always supported breed-neutral legislation and is a strong ally to HugABull Advocacy and Rescue Society and Justice for Bullies.
 It was brought to our attention that PETA misconstrued a quote made by our Executive Director in a newspaper interview from over four years ago, in order to inflate support for their anti-pitbull stance.

 In response, we have written the following letter to all members of the Ontario Legislature in support of Bill 147.
 It is unfortunate that PETA chose to mislead decision-makers on this very important issue, however, it has provided us with a platform to reiterate our position.

 If you would like to email, call or write members of the legislature, you can find their contact information here.

 Dear Members of the Ontario Legislature,

 Targeting specific breeds as a method to control dangerous dogs, discriminates against innocent members of that specific breed, and is not supported by scientific evidence that shows no one breed is inherently more dangerous than another.
-Breed specific legislation does not improve public safety because the factors that attribute to aggressive dog behaviour are not taken into consideration.
-The labeling of dangerous and banning of one specific breed can create a false sense of safety and removes the responsibility that should be required of pet guardians to properly socialize, train and care for dogs of all breeds.
-The most effective way to reduce dog aggression incidences is through proactive legislation that focuses on education, common sense rules, and targeting factors that contribute to animal aggression
+Breed-specific legislation does not improve public safety because the factors that attribute to aggressive dog behaviour are not taken into consideration.
+The labelling of dangerous and banning of one specific breed can create a false sense of safety and removes the responsibility that should be required of pet guardians to properly socialize, train and care for dogs of all breeds.
+The most effective way to reduce dog aggression incidences is through proactive legislation that focuses on education, common-sense rules, and targeting factors that contribute to animal aggression

 Posted November 24, 2020